Expression ¶

 The expression option is the expression that must return true in order for validation to pass.
 To learn more about the expression language syntax, see The Expression Syntax.

-Alternatively, you can set the negate
+Alternatively, you can set the negate option to false in order to

-assert that the expression must return true
+assert that the expression must return true for validation to fail.

 6.2

-option was introduced in Symfony 6.2.
+The negate option was introduced in Symfony 6.2.

 For more information about the expression and what variables are available to you, see the expression option details below.